anoved/ReadingListReader/Send Reading List to Instapaper/README.md

 # Send Reading List to Instapaper

-This is a tool you can use to send your unread Reading List articles to [Instapaper](http://instapaper.com/).
+This is a tool for Mac OS X 10.7 Lion to send your unread Reading List articles to [Instapaper](http://instapaper.com/).
 [Download the applet here.](https://github.com/anoved/ReadingListReader/raw/master/Send%20Reading%20List%20to%20Instapaper/Send%20Reading%20List%20to%20Instapaper.app.zip) (Alternatively, [download the script ](https://github.com/anoved/ReadingListReader/raw/master/Send%20Reading%20List%20to%20Instapaper/Send%20Reading%20List%20to%20Instapaper.scptd.zip), put it in `~/Library/Scripts`, and [run it](http://anoved.net/2007/09/script-runners/) however you prefer to run AppleScripts.)

 When you first run it, you'll be prompted to enter your Instapaper email address or username: